shivenpatel399/shivenpatel399/README.md

 - Coded with hardware such as EV3 and Arduino
 - Knowledge of Arduino and EV3
 - FLL Robotics - Made it to World Festivals
-- Robotics in Science Olympiad - Won Many Awards
+- Robotics, Electrical and Mechanical Engineering in Science Olympiad - Won Many Awards
 - Coded applications and a website
 - Used Neural Networking/Machine Learning for an Object Detection Project as a Project Intern
 - CodeForces Rating: **1757**
-- Worldwide Ranking on Kattis Coding Platform: **#966** out of 200000
+- International Ranking on Kattis Coding Platform: **#966** out of 200000

 **Current Status:**
 - Looking more into Machine Learning, Data Science, and AI